‘The Bachelor’ host Chris Harrison stepping aside after ‘uninformed’ interview

 On Feb.
-9, Harrison sat down for an interview with “Extra” correspondent Rachel Lindsay, a former franchise star who was the first Black “Bachelorette” star in the show’s history in 2017.
-They started discussing the controversy surrounding current “Bachelor” Season 25 contestant Rachael Kirkconnell, whose recently unearthed social media history revealed that she had “liked” a post with friends posing in front of a Confederate flag; shared an Instagram post whose language echoed QAnon conspiracy theories; and attended an “Old South” antebellum-themed sorority party in college.
+9, Harrison sat down for an interview with “Extra” correspondent Rachel Lindsay, a former franchise star who was the first Black Bachelorette in the show’s history in 2017.
+They started discussing the controversy surrounding current “Bachelor” Season 25 contestant Rachael Kirkconnell, whose recently unearthed social media history revealed that she had “liked” a post with friends posing in front of a Confederate flag; shared an Instagram post whose language echoed the QAnon extremist ideology; and attended an “Old South” antebellum-themed sorority party in college.
 Kirkconnell is still in the running and competing to win the affection of Matt James, who is the first Black lead of “The Bachelor.”

-(Shortly after Harrison’s interview with Lindsay aired, Kirkconnell wrote an apology on Instagram: “I didn’t recognize how offensive and racist my actions were, but that doesn’t excuse them.
+Shortly after Harrison’s interview with Lindsay aired, Kirkconnell wrote an apology on Instagram: “I didn’t recognize how offensive and racist my actions were, but that doesn’t excuse them.
 My age or when it happened does not excuse anything.
 They are not acceptable or okay in any sense.
-I was ignorant, but my ignorance was racist.”)
+I was ignorant, but my ignorance was racist.”

-But at the time of the “Extra” interview, when Lindsay brought up the allegations about Kirkconnell, Harrison went on the defensive, saying, “The woke police is out there and this poor girl Rachael has just been thrown to the lions.”
-He added that he hadn’t spoken to Kirkconnell about it yet, but said it was “unbelievably alarming” to watch people online “tearing this girl’s life apart and diving into her parents and her parents’ voting record,” as well as her social media posts.
+But at the time of the “Extra” interview, when Lindsay brought up the allegations about Kirkconnell, Harrison went on the defensive, saying, “The woke police is out there, and this poor girl Rachael has just been thrown to the lions.”
+He added that he hadn’t spoken to Kirkconnell about it yet but said it was “unbelievably alarming” to watch people online “tearing this girl’s life apart and diving into her parents and her parents’ voting record,” as well as her social media posts.

-“I saw a picture of her at a sorority party five years ago and that’s it.
+“I saw a picture of her at a sorority party five years ago, and that’s it.
 Like, boom.
 Like, ‘OK.
 Well, this girl is in this book now.
-And she’s now in this group,’ And I’m like, really?”
+And she’s now in this group.’
+And I’m like, really?”
 Harrison said.

 “Well, the picture was from 2018 at an Old South antebellum party.
 So that’s not a good look,” Lindsay said.

 “Well, Rachel, is it a good look in 2018?
-Or, is it not a good look in 2021?”
+Or is it not a good look in 2021?”
 Harrison argued.
 “Because there’s a big difference.”

 “It’s not a good look ever,” Lindsay told him.
 “Because she’s celebrating the Old South.
 If I were at that party, what would I represent?”